-Overall, the use of security cameras in vacation rental properties can provide an added layer of security for both guests and property owners.
+Overall, the use of cameras in rental properties can provide an added layer of security for both guests and property owners.
 However, it is important for hosts to disclose the presence of cameras to guests and to position them only in common areas to ensure that guests’ privacy is respected.

-Hosts must also adhere to local laws and regulations regarding the use of surveillance cameras.
+Airbnb hosts must also adhere to local laws and regulations regarding the use of surveillance cameras.
 In some jurisdictions, it may be required to obtain consent from guests before installing cameras or posting signs informing guests that they are being recorded.

-Additionally, hosts are required to ensure that the cameras they use are in good working condition and that they have the right to use them.
+Additionally, Airbnb hosts are required to ensure that the cameras they use are in good working condition and that they have the right to use them.
 They should also ensure that the footage is not shared or used for any other purpose than for the safety and security of the property.